nicc777/py-animus/doc/README.md

 > **Warning**:
 > Important to remember is that calls to the `VariableCache` methods `store_variable()` and `get_value()` could raise exceptions (depending on optional parameters set), and the implementation of `ManifestBase` should be able to handle that appropriately as required.

-## Orchestration through the `ManifestManager`

-The `ManifestManager` has methods to assist with the orchestration related to the reading source files and manifests and then applying changes as required.

-The default work flow as implemented in `src/py_animus/py_animus.py` is basically the following:

-1. Parse the command line arguments - the purpose is to get the locations (paths) of the source files (implementations of `ManifestBase`) and the YAML manifest files themselves as well as the desired command (`apply` or `delete`).
-2. Instances of `VariableCache` and `ManifestManager` is created.
-A reference of `VariableCache` is passed in the initialization of `ManifestManager`.
-3. Source files (implementations of `ManifestBase`) is parsed and class instances are stored in `ManifestManager`.
-4. The YAML manifest files are read and stored in `ManifestManager`.
-Every parsed YAML manifest is processed by looking at the `kind` value and see if there is an implementation of `ManifestBase` that matches the same name (and version or supported version) before it is stored. (_**Note**_: The implementation of the exact functionality may still be in progress at the time of writing this documentation and implementation may either not work correctly or may change)
-5. Based on the command (`apply` or `delete`), a call is made to either the function `apply_command()` or `delete_command`.
-Within these functions, a loop is done over every parsed YAML manifest and a call is made to the appropriate implementation of `ManifestBase` based on the `kind`.

-By using `src/py_animus/py_animus.py` as an example of orchestration, it is possible for other projects to implement different orchestration logic.